fabns-nano/advanced_docking_system/doc/user-guide.md

 ### `OpaqueUndocking`

 If this flag is set, opaque undocking is active.
 That means, as soon as you drag a dock widget or a dock area with a number of dock widgets it will be undocked and moved into a floating widget and then the floating widget will be dragged around.
-That means undocking will take place immediatelly.
+That means undocking will take place immediately.
 You can compare this with opaque splitter resizing.

 ![OpaqueUndocking true](opaque_undocking.gif)

-If you would like to test opaque undocking, you should set the pedefined config flags `CDockManager::DefaultOpaqueConfig`.
+If you would like to test opaque undocking, you should set the predefined config flags `CDockManager::DefaultOpaqueConfig`.

 ```c++